dewi-alliance/hotspot-manufacturers/applications/Aitek_Light-Hotspot.md

 https://github.com/dewi-alliance/hotspot-manufacturers/blob/main/applications/aitek/AML300.pdf

-#### AML-350: indoor Light Hotspot Version with GPS

-* What is this product's model name or model number?
-AML-350
-* Is this a Light Hotspot or Full Hotspot?
-Light hotspot
-* Is it for indoor or outdoor use?
-Indoor
-* hardware Specs Link.
-to be updated

 ## What is your expected production and delivery timeline?
 Upon approval, the first batch of delivery will be available in about 1 months.